Asawari Bapat, MD

 Mai Ibrahim has over 15 years of leadership experience in cell therapy.
-She is in charge of the cord blood bank operations at CellSave Arabia and is responsible for strategic development and overall management.
-She received her graduate degree in Biotechnology from Johns Hopkins University, Maryland, USA.
+She was the laboratory director of the cord blood bank operations at Cryo-Save Arabia (now named CellSave), responsible for strategic development and overall management.
+She received her graduate degree in biotechnology from Johns Hopkins University, USA.
 She started her career in cord blood banking at Cord Blood Registry in Arizona.
-In 2010, Mai moved to Dubai and joined CellSave Arabia.
-During her time at the CellSave Arabia, she completed an MBA degree in the London Business School.
-In addition, she is a certified quality auditor for the American Society of Quality (CQA, ASQ) and an assessor and an active member with the American Association of Blood Banks (AABB), where she conducts audits on cord blood banks around the world.
-Mai has spoken at several international medical conferences, and has appeared on radio and television talking about benefits of stem cell banking.
+In 2010, Mai moved to Dubai and joined Cryo-Save Arabia.
+During her time there, she completed an MBA degree in the London Business School.
+In addition, she is a certified quality auditor for the American Society of Quality (CQA, ASQ) and an assessor and an active member with AABB, where she conducts audits on cord blood banks around the world.
+Mai has spoken at several international medical conferences, and has appeared on radio and television talking about the benefits of stem cell banking.
 Mai has implemented the cord tissue, bone marrow, placental tissue, and amnion placental tissue services at CellSave Arabia.
-Mai served on the AABB Cellular Therapies - Educational Program Unit.
-Mai leads the Transplant Program at CellSave Arabia and works collaboratively with the various hospital constituencies.
+Mai moved to the United States in 2021 and took over the US-based family cord blood bank Alpha Cord.

 Vasiliki E. Kalodimou, PhD

 IASO Maternity Hospital, Director of Flow Cytometry & Regenerative Medicine Research